-I was very new to gay life when I heard white gays say that if you want a big dick, it has to be Black.
-Many Queer Black men I’ve come across have capitalized on this idea, shown off their slabs of meat on apps and elsewhere to attract guys like me — guys skilled enough to take big things brutally.
+I was new to gay life when I heard white gays say that if you want a big dick, it has to be Black.
+Many Queer Black men I’ve come across have capitalized on this idea, shown off their slabs of meat on apps and elsewhere to attract guys like me.
 Many Black porn stars I follow have used this “big Black cock” stereotype to build careers and followings.
-But that doesn’t change the racist roots of the stereotype — and the racist-ness of these assumptions about men of color isn’t eliminated by certain men of color using them to their advantage.
+But that doesn’t change the racist roots of the stereotype — the racist-ness of these assumptions about men of color isn’t eliminated by certain men of color using them to their advantage.

 The fact is, many Queer Black men are bottoms — I would imagine there is the same percentage of bottoms among Black Queer men as there are among white Queer men — and many are not dominant, assertive, or hung.
 Thanks to TV shows like Pose, we are only beginning to see more comprehensive representation of the Queer Black male experience, but this representation is marginal — Pose feels like an island in a racist sea.
 Culturally, mainstream media still doesn’t know how to depict or be comfortable with Black Queer sexuality.